 There are many ways in which you can outsource link building to third parties.
 At the very basic level, you can pay a moderate sum to have thousands of low-quality backlinks automatically placed on spammy websites.
 Alternatively, you can hire a freelancer or an SEO agency and have your links built manually.
 In which case you are looking to pay per link or per month, neither of which is going to be cheap.
 And you’d still run the risk of having low-quality links built to your website, because third parties do not always have your best interest at heart.

-Although there are definitely times when outsourcing may be necessary, it’s recommended to start your link building campaign on your own.
+Although there are definitely times when outsourcing may be necessary, link-building experts recommend to start your link building campaign on your own.
 There will be many low-hanging fruits at the very beginning of the campaign and you don’t want to pay someone else to pick them.
 We’ll discuss further what those fruits might be.

 Your immediate network of clients and business partners is the most natural source of backlinks.
 Think of suppliers, customers, contractors, and affiliates — all of them have a good reason to link to your website.
 On top of that, you’ve already got a relationship and it would be super easy to pitch your link, and you are very unlikely to have to pay for these links.